patilpratik20/Fund-Raising-Using-Blockchain-and-ZKP/README.md

 | `Saksham Sawhney` |
 | `Sahil Somil` |

-# Aim:
+## Aim:
-This project aims to develop a system for crowd funding platform with the following characteristics:
+This project aims to develop a system for crowd funding platform ustilising the ZKP(Zero Knowledge Proof), which is implemented using through Schnorr Signature Scheme.
-1. To register new users to the system with previously owned property
-2. The user can buy and sell the property.
-3. Proof Of Work(PoW) consensus algorithm is incorporated to improve the security of the blockchain.
-4. Implementation of Merkle tree to calculate root hash of all the transactions inside a block.
-5. User can view the transaction history that is related to a property.

-# Technology Used:
+## Technology Used:
 - C++

-# Working of Every Module:
+## Working of Every Module:

-## main.cpp file
+### main.cpp file
 Functions:
 - `main()`: The main function of the program which controls the flow of execution.
 - `BLOCKCHAIN(int, int, int, int)`: A constructor for the `BLOCKCHAIN` class which initializes the blockchain with the specified parameters.